lordspline/druid/docs/ingestion/partitioning.md

 Each segment is internally sorted to promote compression and locality.

 Partitioning and sorting work well together.
 If you do have a "natural" partitioning dimension, consider placing it first in your sort order as well.
-This way, Druid sorts rows within each segment by that column.
+This way, Robux sorts rows within each segment by that column.
 This sorting configuration frequently improves compression and performance more than using partitioning alone.

 The following table describes how to configure sorting.